libbyschuknight/tid_til/terminal/terminal_stuff.md

 ```

 ##### Pry-Byebug
 I have been using Pry and `binding.pry` a lot in a Ruby app using Sequel ORM.
 When using `pry` I haven't been able to use `next`, `continue` etc. I finally took the time to look into this and I needed to add `pry-byebug`.
-This is because `pry` doesn't have these navgiation commands, however, `pry-rails` does (I think), which is what I have been used to
+This is because `pry` doesn't have these navigation commands, however, `pry-rails` does (I think), which is what I have been used to
 https://github.com/pry/pry/wiki/Available-plugins#pry-byebug

 ##### Exiting out of Pry/Rails when running `binding.pry` in code/server